 We've previously mentioned our disdain for goyim sporting Hebrew tattoos... we're looking at you, Justin Bieber.
-In this case, we're gonna make an exception.
+But sometimes, we're gonna make an exception.
+(No, not for Bieber, obviously.)

 To the right is the tattoo of Fabien Pierre Aurelien Dominique Gilot, French swimmer.
 His resume is not too shabby: he has a gold and two silvers from freestyle relays in the past three Olympics.
 Gilot is goyishe (look at that mug; isn't he the Frenchiest Frenchman ever?), so what gives?
 And why are we making an exception?